wweverma1/tfs-backend/README.md

 # tfs-backend
-The backend of the webapp inspired by bookmyshow for TFS, IIT KGP so students can see upcoming movies and book tickets for it.
+The backend of the webapp TFPS which is inspired by bookmyshow.
+This webapp is for TFS, IIT KGP so that the students can see upcoming movies and book tickets for it.